 In a subsequent period, the Kievan Rus fell under Tatar hordes that ruled over Russia for more than two centuries, when Russians achieved in shaking off the Tatar domination and even conquered all the lands beyond the Urals.

 Paradoxically, if there is a nation that has never reached any agreement with the descent of Magog, that nation is Russia!
 The historic rivalry with Turkey is a further proof.

 There are two possible interpretations of Yehezqel's prophecy: the Prophet may refer either 1) to these peoples according to their geographic position in his time or else 2) to the same peoples in the future.

-1) What he prophesied, then, is an end-time battle involving the following nations coming against Israel: Turkey (Magog, Meshech, Tubal, Gomer, Togarmah); Iran (Persia), Sudan (Kush), and Libya (Put).
+1) What he prophesied, then, is an end-time battle involving the following nations coming against Israel: Turkey (Magog, Meshech, Tubal, Gomer, Togarmah); Iran (Persia), Sudan and Arabia (Kush), and Libya (Put).

 2) Gog is not called "king", but "head prince", that means, one that leads a coalition of states not being the actual ruler of each of them.
 He is an international leader.
 This aspect fits with the present world political situation.
 Turkey is the land from which Israel will be attacked, as clearly stated by the geographic description given by the Prophet, yet, the leader may be someone from other nation.
 The descent of these peoples are now present in western nations, among which the following: